 Our corporate clients, after completing a Be Mindful program, partner with local non-profits to provide mindfulness education to high-need, underserved communities.
 In this way, companies are not just improving employee wellbeing, but contributing to the community as a whole.
 This is both socially positive and encourages good business practices.

-Our Nonprofit Clients and What They Are Saying About Be Mindful
+What They Are Saying About Be Mindful

 “The youth from Urban Peak struggle with serious mental illness and/or substance abuse issues and are typically resistant to attending and participating in classes.
 However, attenance was perfect in the mindfulness classes, the youth were engaged, have talked about how the skills have helped them outside of class to manage their stressors and emotions.”